-If you’re not working when you’re on vacation, you’re in the minority.
+If you’re not working on vacation, you’re in the minority.
 Most people do.

 That’s according to a 2018 study from staffing service Accountemps.
 The survey asked more than 2,800 employees at companies around the U.S. about their vacation and work habits, and their responses indicate how attitudes about time off have changed.

 What about you?
-Do you work when you’re on vacation?
+Do you work on vacation?
 I hope you do.

 That’s because running a business means you’re never completely on vacation.
 You’re trusting others with your livelihood.
 Your business always needs attention.
 Your employees always need answers.
 Your customers don’t care that you’re on vacation.
 Your competitors love it when you’re away.

 Do You Need to “Completely” Turn Off on a Work Vacation?

 Many of my clients argue that they need to “completely” get away from the office when they go on vacation.
 I get it.
 I’m sure there are plenty of studies that have shown the value that fully unplugging has on one’s mental and physical health (Editor’s note: There are several).
 I’m impressed by people who can take time off for weeks and never check in with the office.
 These are smarter, more fully developed people.
 They enjoy fine wine and good music.
 They appreciate that life is made for living and not working.
 These people have lived past lives.
 They are old souls.

 Nope, not me.
 I’m no renaissance man.
 I’m just a small business owner.
 When I travel, I have my smartphone locked and loaded.
 I never leave an out of office message.
 I don’t unplug.
 I don’t disengage.

 “Some workers enjoy greater peace of mind when they allow themselves to check in a few times — but not much more than that — while on vacation,” an executive director from Accountemps said.
 “Doing so confirms that all is well, which allows them to stop worrying and focus on relaxing instead.”